NZD/AUD: Multi-month decline remains intact - Westpac

 NZD/AUD: Multi-month decline remains intact - WestpacBy Sandeep Kanihama

-The multi-month decline of NZD/AUD cross remains intact, targeting 0.9075 (the May low) during the weeks ahead, according to Imre Speizer, Research Analyst at Westpac.
+The multi-month decline remains intact for NZD/AUD cross and the next major technical target being 0.8870 (the April 2016 low) during the weeks ahead, according to Imre Speizer, Research Analyst at Westpac.

 Key Quotes